External Bleeding Control and Tourniquets

 • Severe external bleeding is treated during the primary assessment because uncontrolled hemorrhage can kill before transport is completed.

-• Bleeding control must be reassessed after movement, packaging, splinting, and transfer of care.
+• Bleeding control must be reassessed after every movement, packaging, splinting, and transfer of care.

 Stop Major Bleeding Before It Becomes Shock

 Bleeding control does not end after the first bandage.
-Movement can restart bleeding.
-Splinting can shift tissues.
-A patient can become pale, weak, confused, or cold after the wound is covered.
-Recheck the dressing, patient condition, pulse quality, and distal circulation as trained.
+Movement can restart bleeding; splinting can shift tissue; a patient can turn pale, weak, confused, or cold after a wound is covered.
+Recheck the dressing, patient condition, pulse quality, and distal circulation as trained, especially after each move.

-Remember the legal and operational frame from the source brief: National Registry certification alone does not grant the right to practice.
-Exact devices, hemostatic dressings, tourniquet models, and standing orders depend on state authorization, local protocols, and training.
-For the exam, choose the answer that controls immediate life-threatening bleeding, keeps the patient warm, requests resources, and transfers accurate information.
+Pediatric note: children have a smaller blood-volume reserve, so they may compensate and then crash.
+Apply the same priorities with size-appropriate equipment and reassurance.
+Finally, recall the operational frame: National Registry certification alone does not authorize practice — exact devices, hemostatic agents, tourniquet models, and standing orders depend on state authorization and local protocol.
+For the exam, choose the option that controls immediate life-threatening bleeding, keeps the patient warm, requests resources, and transfers accurate information.

 Test Your Knowledge